ethanluoyc/statsnba-playbyplay/README.md

   [NBAStuffer](https://downloads.nbastuffer.com/nba-play-by-play-data-sets)
   includes shot distances for each shot of the players.
 I have not found a source that allow me to integrate those information
+* More tests at all levels of the package.